wikimedia/operations-software-cfssl-issuer/README.md

 ## End-to-end tests

-Those are implemented using [Kind] and a dummy CFSSL API container called simple-cfssl which I currently don't know where to put.
-Assuming access to it, e2e tests can be run via:
+Those are implemented using [Kind] and a dummy CFSSL API container called simple-cfssl (which can be build from this source tree as well).
+End-to-end tests can be run via:
 ```
 make e2e-all
 ```